SilasMarvin/wasmind/book/src/user-guide/using-actors.md

 These are **reference implementations**, not built-in system components.
 They demonstrate common patterns and provide starting points for your own configurations.

-> **Browse actors**: Check the [actors directory](https://github.com/SilasMarvin/wasmind/tree/main/actors) to see what's available and read each actor's README for capabilities and configuration options.
+> **Browse actors**: Check the <a href="https://github.com/SilasMarvin/wasmind/tree/main/actors" target="_blank">actors directory</a> to see what's available and read each actor's README for capabilities and configuration options.

 ## Actor Compatibility